johnmn3/dispacio/README.md

 # dispacio

-dispacio is an _"predicate dispatch system"_ for Clojure/Script.
+dispacio is an _"predicate stack dispatch system"_ for Clojure/Script.

 ## Table of Contents